Tuguegarao City Science High School: Admission

 Admission to the school is based solely on performance in its entrance examination.
 Applicants who have passed the Philippine Science High School entrance exam are eligible for automatic enrollment, provided they submit a photocopy of their exam results.
 All candidates must register online or on-site before the examination and submit a copy of their most recent Grade 6 report card.
 The examination is conducted exclusively on-site.

 Transferring Grade 11 students must also submit their most recent report card and register on-site.
-Applicants will be evaluated solely based on academic performance.
-Those who qualify will be contacted by the school if they are shortlisted for the final interview.
+Applicants will be evaluated based on academic performance.
+Those who pass this evaluation will be contacted by the school if they are shortlisted for the final interview.

 Curricula

 Junior High School

 The curriculum for the Junior High School properly follows the curriculum set by the Department of Education, in accordance with the newly implemented MATATAG Curriculum.
 In Grades 7–10, pupils study the core subjects taught since elementary, with a heavier emphasis on mathematics and science.
-Science is taught through four rotating sub-topics—Biology, Basic Physics, Basic Chemistry, and Earth & Space—each spanning one academic quarter.
+Science is taught through four rotating sub-topics—Biology, Basic Physics, Basic Chemistry, and Earth and Space—each spanning one academic quarter.
 In addition to these core disciplines, each grade level includes three supplementary subjects: